-A classic chocolate chip cookie cake made healthier, higher in protein and easier to make than chocolate chip cookies.
+A healthy chocolate chip cookie cake made healthier than the classic, higher in protein and easier to make than chocolate chip cookies.
 This cookie cake is made with pantry ingredients in 20 minutes.
 It's easy to decorate for a birthday or any holiday.

-This chocolate chip cookie cake is perfect for a busy person who loves homemade chocolate chip cookies, although admittedly my vegan chocolate chip cookies (just like Entenmann's) and my healthy sugar cookies, and my 2 ingredient sugar cookies are awesome.
+This chocolate chip cookie cake is perfect for a busy person who loves homemade chocolate chip cookies, although admittedly my applesauce chocolate chip cookies (just like Entenmann's) and my healthy sugar cookies, and my 2 ingredient sugar cookies are awesome.
 This cookie cake batter comes together with simple ingredients, pressed into a pan and baked.
 No chilling required.

 Why You'll Love This Cookie

 Easy to make.
 This cookie cake is so easy to make.
 Just pop the ingredients into a bowl, mix and bake.
 Dress it up with frosting and sprinkles to make is as festive as a layer cake but without the work.

 Healthier cookie cake.
 My recipe is a healthier because I used nut butter and flax seed.
 Flax seeds are high in protein and fiber and omega-3 fatty acids which are vital for nearly all your cell processes.
 Nut butter is a healthier alternative to butter because it has more protein and is made of unsaturated, healthier fats.

 Fool-proof recipe.
 I baked mine in a tart pan with a removable bottom, but this recipe is really forgiving and you can use just about any 12-inch pan.

 Chocolate Chips - I used mini chips that are dairy-free and vegan.